 However, there is a growing trend towards shopping for CBD online.
 This process enables you to choose from a wide range of products at lower prices than in physical stores.
 You can also find out more about each brand and ensure their Certificates of Analysis (COAs) are up to date.

 Joy Organics and Green Roads are two top-rated CBD brands that ship to Idaho residents.

 Remember, if you want to play it safe, focus on a broad-spectrum or CBD isolate product.
 Both of the brands above offer updated third-party lab reports, so check them out before purchasing.
 You may also find their products in certain physical CBD stores.

 Final Thoughts on CBD and Cannabis Laws in Idaho

 At present, Idaho is one of a shrinking number of states with no recreational or MMJ laws.
-There is a possibility of an MMJ initiative appearing on the ballot in November 2022.
-However, the possession and use of any amount of marijuana in Idaho is punishable with up to a year in prison.
+There is a possibility of an MMJ initiative appearing on the ballot in November 2024.
+However, at present, the possession and use of any amount of marijuana in Idaho is punishable with up to a year in prison.
 That is unless legislation decriminalizing the substance is pushed through.

 There are a few reputable online brands that sell broad-spectrum products and CBD isolate and ship to Idaho.

 As far as CBD laws go, it is now legal to grow and transport hemp with a maximum of 0.3% THC with the requisite license.
 You can even bring the hemp across state lines as it is no longer a federally illegal substance.

 Yet, the existing CBD law says that only products with 0% THC are permitted in Idaho.
 Most CBD sellers with full-spectrum items are unwilling to take the risk and don’t ship to the state.